 Page 1 of 2

-The pointer has been transmuted into the "safe pointer" and more recently the managed reference - but it's still a pointer.
+In modern programming the pointer has been transmuted into the "safe pointer" and more recently into the managed reference - but it's still a pointer.

 Let's look at the idea that is at the bottom of it all.